simonjodet/cv/resume.md

   * Expert on Mac OS, Windows and Linux (Ubuntu and Debian-based distributions)

 ## Experience
+### Senior Software Engineer, Siim.io (Le transport connecté) – Since September 2019
+**Mission:** Develop several web interfaces (management and widgets)

+  * Create several UIs for transport companies and partners such as order manager or widgets to be included in partners' websites.
+    * Create a dozen of UIs
+    * Create a mobile app (Android and iOS) using the ionic framework.
+  * Work on a long term project for SNCF (French national railroad company)
+  * Put in place the infrastructure for this project (Docker, Gitlab, Portainer, Nginx Proxy Manager)

 ### Senior Software Engineer, Stoic (Next generation spreadsheet) – 2017-June 2019
 **Assignment:** Maintain and develop the web interface of the product with a priority on quality, performance and scalability